Homemade Fig Preserves (canning recipe with no pectin)

 10. Put the filled jars back into the canner and make sure the water level is 1 to 2 inches above the lids.
 Add more hot water, if necessary.

-11. Bring water to a boil and process jars for 5 minutes, adjust for altitude if necessary by adding 1 minute for every 1000 feet above sea level.
+11. Bring water to a boil and process jars for 5 minutes, adjust for altitude if necessary (see notes below)

 How to use fig preserves